Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

     x3000c0s27b1
     ```

-6. Update SLS with the node's new xname.
+6. Update SLS with the node's new component name (xname).
 	1. Get Node from SLS:

        ```bash